boundary/boundary-client-js/README.md

 The Boundary JavaScript API itself is comprised of two files:

 * **/bndry/auth.js** - stores credentials for subscribing to the Boundary Streaming service
-* **/bndry/data-source.js** - defines the bndry.dataSource object, which is used to create query-specific data sources, which can be subscribed to by other objects
+* **/bndry/data-source.js** - defines the bndry.dataSource object, which is used to create query-specific data sources, which can then be subscribed to

-**NOTE: You will need to edit the auth.js file with your Boundary account information in order to use the JavaScript API.** You can find this information at [https://boundary.com/account](https://boundary.com/account).
+**NOTE: You will need to edit the included auth.js file with your Boundary account information in order to use the JavaScript API.** You can find this information at [https://app.boundary.com/account](https://app.boundary.com/account).

 ## The Bndry Namespace